ciellecarlton/google-bookie/README.md

 ## Description
-The user is able to et on the site and google search for any book title and add it to a "Saved" list with the "Save: button.
+The user is able to get on the site and google search for any book title and add it to a "Saved" list with the "Save" button.

 ## Deployment